WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 ## Part 7 - Shaders and WebGL
-You should notice that the laserbeam fires in a straight, red line with a little bit of a blurryness around the edge of the laser.
-For HW2, you'll have to change the implementation of the laser beam slightly.
+For HW2, you're tasked with adding some functionality to the submarines laserbeam.

 ### Part 7.1 - Color
 First, find a way to pass the color of the laser beam into the fragement shader.
 In the main method of the fragment shader, the color has been hard coded to be just red.